-Following successful progression from the course and a year’s experience in architectural practice or related field of work, you are able to enter the March Architecture Part II.
-Prescribed by the Architects Registration Board (ARB) and Royal institute of Architects (RIBA) leading to Part II recognition, which allows you to proceed on a path to become a registered architect and ARB member.
-Alumni from Building Conservation and adaptation include conservation officers, planning consultants, architects and technologists, surveyors, project managers, heritage officers and other multidisciplinary professionals.
+Following successful progression from the course and a year’s experience in architectural practice, or related field of work, you are able to enter the March Architecture Part II.
+Prescribed by the Architects Registration Board (ARB) and Royal Institute of Architects (RIBA) leading to Part II recognition.
+This will allow you to proceed on a path to become a registered architect and ARB member.

 Studying architecture could lead to a future career as a:

 - Planning consultant

 - Town planner